A subgeometric convergence formula for finite-level M/G/1-type Markov chains: via a block-decomposition-friendly solution for the Poisson equation of deviation matrix: Introduction

+We can find other previous studies \cite{Masu15-AAP,Masu16-SIMAX,Masu17-LAA,Masu17-JORSJ} with related but different perspectives.
+They are concerned with the upper bound for the error of the last-column-block-augmented (LCBA) truncation approximation of the stationary distribution in block-structured Markov chains including infinite-level M/G/1-type Markov chains.
+Note that the finite-level M/G/1-type Markov chain can be considered the LCBA truncation approximation to an infinite-level M/G/1-type Markov chain.
+Hence, using the results in those previous studies, we can obtain upper bounds for the difference of the respective stationary distributions of the finite-level and (corresponding) infinite-level M/G/1-type Markov chains.

+As we see above, there are no previous studies on the exact convergence speed of the stationary distribution of a finite-level M/G/1-type Markov chain in taking its infinite-level limit.
+More specifically, no previous studies have presented a convergence formula for the stationary distribution of the finite-level M/G/1-type Markov chain as its upper boundary level goes to infinity.

-The main contribution of this paper is to present a subgeometric convergence formula for the stationary distribution of the finite-level M/G/1-type Markov chain as its maximum level goes to infinity.
-The infinite-level limit of a finite-level M/G/1-type Markov chain is an infinite-level (and thus ordinary) M/G/1-type Markov chain.
-For simplicity, we refer to finite- and infinite-level M/G/1-type Markov chains as {\it finite- and infinite-level chains}, respectively.
+The main contribution of this paper is to present a {\it subgeometric} convergence formula for the stationary distribution of the finite-level M/G/1-type Markov chain.
+Subgeometric convergence is much slower than geometric (exponential) convergence, and its typical example is polynomial convergence.

-The key to our analysis is a probabilistically interpretable solution of the Poisson equation of the {\it deviation matrix} $\vc{D}$ (see, i.e., \cite{Cool02}).
-We refer to the probabilistically interpretable solution as the {\it fundamental deviation matrix} $\vc{H}$.
-The fundamental deviation matrix $\vc{H}$ yields a difference formula for the respective stationary distributions of the finite-level chain and its infinite-level limit.
-Moreover, the combination of the difference formula with the block decomposition of $\vc{H}$ yields a subgeometric convergence formula for the stationary distribution of the finite-level chain as its maximum level goes to infinity, provided that the equilibrium distribution of level increments is subexponential.
-Finally, the subgeometric convergence formula leads to an asymptotic formula for the loss probability of a MAP/G/1/$N+1$ queue with the subexponential equilibrium service-time distribution.
+The key to our analysis is a {\it block-decomposition-friendly} solution for the Poisson equation of the {\it deviation matrix} (see, e.g., \cite{Cool02}).
+We refer to this block-decomposition-friendly solution as the {\it fundamental deviation matrix}.
+The fundamental deviation matrix yields a difference formula for the respective stationary distributions of the finite-level M/G/1-type Markov chain and its infinite-level-limit chain.
+Moreover, using the difference formula, we derive a subgeometric convergence formula for the stationary distribution of the finite-level M/G/1-type Markov chain as its upper boundary level goes to infinity.
+The subgeometric convergence formula requires a certain condition (Assumption~\ref{assumpt-tail}) for the subexponentiality of the integrated tail distribution of nonnegative level increments in steady state of the infinite-level-limit chain.